soul4rent/AWBW-Map-Checklist/Live Guidelines.md

 ## Size: At most 22 tiles wide or tall, size <= 400 tiles heavily preferred.

-There are very few exceptions to this rule for standard and fog, but there is more leeway for high funds.
+There are sometimes exceptions for standard and fog, but there is a lot more leeway for high funds.
 As a rule of thumb, make a smaller maps.
 **Make sure your player's bases are at most ~3.5 tank turns away from eachother.**

 ## If there are pre-deployed transports, don't have too many.
 They must be simple and obvious in how to use them.